dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-triggers.md

 Using bindings, your code can be triggered with incoming events from different resources which can be anything: a queue, messaging pipeline, cloud-service, filesystem etc.

-This is ideal for event-driven processing, data pipelines or just generally reacting to events and doing further processing.
+This is ideal for event-driven processing, data pipelines, or generally reacting to events and performing further processing.

 Dapr bindings allow you to: